wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

 #### Create new endpoint

-An Endpoint artifact is required for the purpose of exposing the URL that connects to the back-end service.
+An Endpoint artifact is required to expose the URL that connects to the back-end service.

 1. Navigate to the **MI Project Explorer** > **Endpoints**.